elemel/blog/2018/09/03/README.md

 These were face normals since the algorithm generated separate vertices for each triangle.
 For a smoother look,
 we could either share vertices between triangles or supply explicit normals.
-The former alternative seemed unrealistic, since we actually do want sharp edges and corners in some cases.
+The former alternative seemed unattractive, since we actually do want sharp edges and corners in some cases.
 I started by calculating my own face normals from the cross product of the triangle edges.
 But some of the smaller triangles ended up black.